 The affiliate sponsors education programs throughout the year.
 Speakers are invited from local and state service agencies, mental health service providers and other advocacy groups to provide information regarding the latest treatments, services and legislative issues.
 We welcome suggestions for future programming.

 To register, please complete the online registration form linked here or for more information, email NAMIBasics.Tally@gmail.com.
 Register early as the class is capped at 20 attendees (each).
+All teachers are volunteer and the classes are subject to their schedules.
+We are currently accepting applications to attend the 2015 course.

 Monthly Support Group: